abdelrhmanali29/EmploymentSystem/README.md

 ### 5\.
 Run the Application

 `dotnet run`
+*NOTE:you can run it with Visual Studio IDE*

 The application will start, and Swagger will be available at `https://localhost:7040/swagger` or `http://localhost:5290/swagger` depending on the launch settings.